-Based on our current operating plan, we believe that our existing cash, cash equivalents and investments as of December 31, 2021 are sufficient to meet our projected cash requirements for at least 12 months from the date of this report.
+Based on our current operating plan, we believe that our existing cash, cash equivalents and investments as of December 31, 2022 are sufficient to meet our projected cash requirements for at least 12 months from the date of this annual report.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned.
 Our future funding requirements will depend on many factors, including, but not limited to, our ability to:

-- continue the ongoing and planned development of our product candidates, including LAVA-051 and LAVA-1207; - initiate, conduct and complete any ongoing, anticipated or future preclinical studies and clinical trials for our current and future product candidates; - develop processes and scale manufacturing production for our current and future product candidates in accordance with cGMP; - seek regulatory and marketing approvals for LAVA-051, LAVA-1207 and any of our other product candidates that successfully complete clinical trials; - discover and develop additional bispecific gamma delta engagers and make further investments in our Gammabody platform to identify additional product candidates; - maintain, protect and expand our intellectual property portfolio; including costs associated with opposing and invalidating competitor patents and licensing other technologies for our product candidates; - establish a sales, marketing, manufacturing and distribution, supply chain and other commercial infrastructure in the future to commercialize any current or future product candidate for which we may obtain marketing approval; - expand our operations in the United States and Europe; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; - acquire or in-license additional product candidates and technologies; - develop a potential companion diagnostic; - incur additional legal, accounting and other expenses associated with operating as a public company; and - address any ancillary effects of the COVID-19 pandemic on our business.
+- continue the ongoing and planned development of our product candidates, including LAVA-051 and LAVA-1207; - initiate, conduct and complete any ongoing, anticipated or future preclinical studies and clinical trials for our current and future product candidates;

+- develop processes and scale manufacturing production for our current and future product candidates in accordance with cGMP; - seek regulatory and marketing approvals for LAVA-051, LAVA-1207 and any of our other product candidates that successfully complete clinical trials; - discover and develop additional bispecific gamma delta engagers and make further investments in our Gammabody platform to identify additional product candidates; - maintain, protect and expand our intellectual property portfolio; including costs associated with opposing and invalidating competitor patents and licensing other technologies for our product candidates; - establish a sales, marketing, manufacturing and distribution, supply chain and other commercial infrastructure in the future to commercialize any current or future product candidate for which we may obtain marketing approval; - expand our operations in the United States and Europe; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; - acquire or in-license additional product candidates and technologies; - · develop a potential companion diagnostic; - incur additional legal, accounting and other expenses associated with operating as a public company; - address any events outside of our control, including, but not limited to, outbreaks of infectious diseases such as the COVID-19 pandemic; and - general economic and market conditions and overall fluctuations in the United States and international equity markets, such as deteriorating conditions due to investor concerns regarding inflation and the hostilities between Russia and Ukraine.